apache/nuttx/configs/open1788/README.txt

        CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y : Buildroot toolchain
        CONFIG_ARMV7M_OABI_TOOLCHAIN=y      : Older, OABI toolchain

+    3. This configuration has DMA-based SD card support enabled by default.
+That support can be disabled as follow:

+       CONFIG_LPC17_GPDMA=n                : No DMA
+       CONFIG_ARCH_DMA=n
+       CONFIG_LPC17_SDCARD=n               : No SD card driver
+       CONFIG_SDIO_DMA=n                   : No SD card DMA
+       CONFIG_MMCSD=n                      : No MMC/SD driver support
+       CONFIG_FS_FAT=n                     : No FAT file system support

-    3. At the end of the build, there will be several files in the top-level NuttX build directory:
+    4. At the end of the build, there will be several files in the top-level NuttX build directory:

        PASS1: